KR34T1V/WeThinkCode_--libft--/README.md

 #### ft_strncat
 (...)
 #### ft_strncmp
-(compares two character strings up to the given ammount of characters)
+(compares two character strings up to the given amount of characters)
 #### ft_strequ
 (...)
 #### ft_strnew
 (returns a new malloc'ed string)
 #### ft_strnstr
-(searches for a character string within another up to an input ammount of characters)
+(searches for a character string within another up to an input amount of characters)
 #### ft_strrchr
-(...)
+(searches for the last occurance of a character within a string, if found returns a pointer to the character)
 #### ft_strsplit
 (breaks up a character string into a 2d array containing each word set by a delimiter)
 #### ft_strsplit_white